brend/textbank/MAINTENANCE.md

   - `next_id` must only advance after successful WAL append for insert mode.
   - Explicit update IDs must advance allocator if they are >= current `next_id`.

+- Search semantics:
+  - `Store::search(pattern, Some(lang))` only searches within that language.
+  - `Store::search(pattern, None)` must evaluate all translations for each ID.
+  - Cross-language search returns each matching ID once.
+  - Cross-language result payload prefers English when present, else a matching translation.

 - WAL replay:
   - Replays valid JSON-lines records in order.
   - A truncated final line is treated as a crash tail and ignored.